Photo by Kisha Bari, picturing Dr. Ayana Elizabeth Johnson (center) co-leading the March for Science

 “We have a visual representation problem…when you don’t see people who look like you in these outdoor contexts, if you don’t see the representation of folks in magazines or in media, you kind of start believing yourself that we don’t exist out there.”-Rue Mapp, featured in Five Black Environmentalists Making Change

 Statistically, this does hold some truth.
-Results from a 2018 study by Green 2.0 found that only 20% of staff and 21% of senior staff among 40 of the largest environmental nonprofits identified as People of Colors.
+Results from a 2018 study by Green 2.0 found that only 20% of staff and 21% of senior staff among 40 of the largest environmental nonprofits identified as People of Color.
 But, the statistics don’t tell the whole story.
-There is systemic exclusion of BIPOC (Black, Indigenous and People of Colors) communities within outdoor spaces and the environmental movement.
+There is systemic exclusion of BIPOC (Black, Indigenous and People of Color) communities within outdoor spaces and the environmental movement.
 When we dig a little deeper, we see a representation issue.

 Saying that the climate movement is white fails to recognize all of the crucial work done by people of colors.
 No solutions can be found when diverse voices aren't included in the process.
 When all voices are heard, real climate solutions can be identified.